JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.5"}

-Sealed classes, similar to [`enum`](enum-classes.md) classes, enforce a subclassing limitation, restricting which classes
-can inherit from them.
-However, unlike enum classes where each constant is a **single**, **stateless** instance,
-subclasses of a sealed class can have **multiple** instances, each capable of maintaining its own **state**.
+You can use [`enum`](enum-classes.md) classes within your sealed classes to use enum constants to represent states and provide
+additional detail.
+Each enum constant exists only as a **single** instance, whereas subclasses of a sealed class may
+have **multiple** instances.

-To illustrate this, consider error handling as an example.
-In our example, the `sealed class Error` along with its
-several subclasses, employs an `enum` to denote error severity.
+In our example, the `sealed class Error` along with its several subclasses, employs an `enum` to denote error severity.
 Each subclass constructor initializes the `severity` and can alter its state:

 ```kotlin